RVCC-IDMX/about-me-Shak1nBacon/README.md

 In addition, we have learned about good file management practices, such as saving files in the appropriate folder and format, naming files correctly, and determining the parent/root directory.

+Color Scheme

+The project mandated the consideration of individuals with color processing limitations or disabilities when selecting colors, in addition to aesthetic appeal.
+I chose a darker color scheme that felt more comfortable for my eyes, utilizing shades of dark and light blue.